 Add/Remove Pairs In Dictionary Object:

 Insert and remove operations are fairly easy with a dictionary object.
-For adding a new pair, you will need to pass both key and value as parameters in “Add” method on the object.
-Removing object are done only by the ‘key’ portion.
-You just need to pass it to the object’s “Remove” method.
+To add a new pair, you must pass both key and value as parameters in the “Add” method on the object.
+Removing objects is done only by the ‘key’ portion.
+You just need to pass it using the object’s “Remove” method.
 Check the following c# code examples for adding/removing dictionary data pair to an object:

 //pass both key and value to add new pair